 What Makes Us Green

 Under the gravel parking area, 48 geothermal wells go 300 feet into the ground to take advantage of the earth's constant temperature (about 54 degrees) to heat and cool the facility.

 Natural ventilation takes advantage of the Bay's breezes to cool the building without relying solely on air conditioning.
-When sensors determine that the outdoor climate is suitable, the mechanical system shuts down, motor-operated dormer windows open to allow warm air to escape, and "open window" signs signal staff that they may open their manually operable windows to allow cooler breezes into the building.
+When sensors determine that the outdoor climate is suitable, the mechanical system shuts down, motor-operated dormer windows open to allow warm air to escape and naturally cool the building. and "open window" signs signal staff that they may open their manually operable windows to allow cooler breezes into the building.

 To reduce the need for electricity, the building is situated on the site to receive maximum southern exposure for natural light and warmth and to take advantage of prevailing winds for natural ventilation.
 Using the sun's heat in the winter and natural ventilation during many months of the year, the building's heating and cooling systems run only about two-thirds of the year.

 Natural daylight from the southern window wall illuminates the entire building, substantially lessening what is usually an office's most expensive energy cost.
 Outdoor sun-shade trellises oriented to provide shade in the summer prevent most heat from entering the building.
 Also, an open office layout allows daylight to flood the building with natural light, minimizing dependence on costly artificial light.
 The open office layout also provides more efficient heating and cooling.

 Extremely efficient structural insulated panels (SIPs) used for the building's walls and ceilings reduce energy demands and costs.
 The panels have a foam core that is four to eight inches thick (depending upong the needed "R" value for insulation).
 These panels use considerably less wood than conventional framing, and have a very high insulation value.
 Use of SIP also reduced construction cost because traditional framing and installation of insulation and interior walls was not required.